 Reckless Endangerment in the First and Second Degrees

 New York criminal defense lawyers can tell you that Reckless Endangerment, pursuant to New York Penal Law sections 120.20 and 120.25, is a unique crime unlike most other offenses in the New York criminal code.
 That is, both Reckless Endangerment in the First Degree (NY PL 120.25) and Reckless Endangerment in the Second Degree (NY PL 120.20) are crimes not defined by the intent of the alleged perpetrator, but by the degree of recklessness in his or her actions.
-Unlike intentional crimes where it may be easy to establish the proper mental state for the crime (one’s intent is fairly clear, for example, if one withdraws $1,500 from a stranger’s bank account by stealing that person’s identification), prosecutors must establish that you acted so egregiously and recklessly that your actions were criminal in nature even though they were not intentional.
+Unlike intentional crimes where it may be easy to establish the proper mental state for the crime (one’s intent is fairly clear, for example, if one withdraws $1,500 from a stranger’s bank account by stealing that person’s identification or where one repeatedly strikes another in the face multiple times with a tire iron), prosecutors must establish that you acted so egregiously and recklessly that your actions were criminal in nature even though they were not intentional.

 Potential Defenses to Reckless Endangerment

 Although each case is unique and one defense may work well in a particular case and not in another, the following are two potential defenses to Reckless Endangerment that you and your New York criminal defense attorney may seek to pursue.

 - Factual Impossibility : Even if the actions are alleged to be true, if it was factually impossible for anyone to suffer any type of injury or there was no risk at all, the law provides for this defense.